univention/univention-portal/doc/decisions/0004-specify-test-organization.md

 figure out which component is tested and which component isn't.
 This is not only inefficient, but also erodes the value of unit tests as documentation.
 4. There is a functional difference between unit, integration and end-to-end tests.
-Clients/devops engineers often focus on end-to-end tests (because those are end-user facing), while developers focus more on unit tests during development since they run faster.
-Integration tests lie somewhere in the middle of this spectrum and may test multiple subprojects together.
-As a result of these functional differences, there is a need to clearly separate these three kinds of tests so that users can selectively run/inspect the tests that they care about.
+Unit tests run fast and with minimal setup.
+Therefore, developers run them frequently while programming and pipelines run them during all major Git related events e.g. push, merge etc. End-to-end tests typically run slower and require more setup.
+Therefore, they are run less frequently in the development cycle and pipelines.
+But they play the critical role of checking an implementation against acceptance criteria set out in the user story/issue and also catch regressions not caught by unit tests.
+Integration tests lie at the middle of this spectrum.
+Because of these differences, it makes sense to separate out these types of tests in the repository, so developers can focus on each type of test separately as and when needed.
+Such a separation would also benefit the DevOps team, since they see themselves as partially responsible for end-to-end tests and the infrastructure for running them e.g. Jenkins.
+The client perspective also distinguishes between these types of tests.
+End-to-end tests test the entire product from the user's perspective and serve as an assurance that the product is working as expected by the users.
 5. Since there is a lack of consensus on test location and organization, there is a risk of repeated debates (especially at merge time) about these topics when new tests are added.